aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 images (from 10 m (at the equator) pixel resolution) in 13 spectral channels with a return time of up to 5 days (more frequently closer to the poles) (https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-2).
 The data from this mission is freely available, including on the Google Earth Engine platform [@GEEpaper] for various large-scale pre-processing and analysis.
-We use the harmonized Level-2A (https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR_HARMONIZED#description) product, applying a cloud mask that includes not only cloud filtering but also shadow filtering, so that for each filtered (cloud and seasonal - from April to October and from 2020 to 2024) to calculate the normalized difference vegetation index (NDVI), the normalized difference moisture index (NDMI), and the normalized difference water index (NDWI) as well as various metrics.
+We used the harmonized Level-2A (https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR_HARMONIZED#description) product, applying a cloud mask that includes not only cloud filtering but also shadow filtering.
+For each filtered image (cloud-free, April-October, 2020-2024), we computed the normalized difference vegetation index (NDVI), the normalized difference moisture index (NDMI), and the normalized difference water index (NDWI) as well as various metrics.
 A [replication script](https://code.earthengine.google.com/78024b3354cccb526159fd865b214771)